 The standing committees of the Corporation shall include the following:

-- The Awards Committee, consisting of the two Immediate Past Presidents, the President, the Vice President, and the Junior Council Member will be chaired by the most senior (first serving) Past President.
+- The Awards Committee, consisting of the two Immediate Past Presidents, the President, the Vice President, and the Junior Council Member.
+The committee shall be chaired by the most senior (first serving) Past President.
 The Committee shall recommend all award recipients for approval by the Council.

 - The Nominating Committee will consist of three members who will serve for staggered three-year terms.
 Each year, one new Committee member will be appointed by the President immediately after the President takes office.
 The Committee will propose candidates to fill vacancies among elected officers, and propose a new member for the Membership Committee.
 It will also propose members for positions such as the AAGUS representative to the American Board of Urology, American College of Surgeons, and other such offices when positions need to be filled.

-- The Council shall be authorized to appoint such ad hoc committees as may be necessary from time to time.
+- The Council shall act as the Bylaws Committee and be authorized to appoint such ad hoc committees as may be necessary from time to time.

 6. ANNUAL MEETING and PAPERS:

 - The Annual Meeting of the Corporation shall be at a date and time assigned at the previous Annual Meeting, and shall ordinarily last for three days’ duration, unless altered by vote of the Council.

 - Guests may be invited to the Annual meeting if they are serious candidates for membership.
 No more than 15 guests may be invited per meeting, and no more than one per member.
 Proposed invitations must be submitted to the Secretary-Treasurer and approved by the Council.